 It is estimated that between 2018 and the early months of 2019, some 595.98 million medical device units were recalled in the United States.
-As a patient, you expect that the devices and drugs prescribed to you for care will not only be effective, but safe.
-However, be it failed quality control, or recklessness by the hands of the manufacturer causing harm to people, justice must be sought.
+As a patient, you expect the devices and drugs your doctor prescribes to you to be safe to use.
+You deserve justice whether a device or drug fails because of quality control or manufacturer recklessness.

 If you or a loved one was injured by a defective device or a dangerous drug, you have the right to file a claim against the manufacturer.
 Kalinoski Law Offices can help.

 Product Liability in Defective Medical Devices, Drug Recalls

 In Pennsylvania, there are three forms of product liability a claim may fall under: